-Name of Property /Site: Faurefold H aurefold Holiday House and Campsite Risk Assessment Completed b y: Clare Coker Role: Chair of Faurefold Management Committee Once all the actions are carried out can you eliminate or safely manage the risk of harm to keep girls and leaders safe whilst enjoying the property and carrying out activities commensurate with the aims of Girlguiding?
+Name of Property /Site: Faurefold H irefold Holiday House and Campsite Risk Assessment Completed b y: Clare Coker Role: Chair of Faurefold Management Committee ommittee Once all the actions are carried out can you eliminate or safely manage the risk of harm to keep girls and leaders safe whilst enjoying the property and carrying out activities commensurate with the aims of Girlguiding?
 Has the risk assessment been sha Has the risk assessment been shared with all relevant committee members and volunteers who will be responsible for ensuring safe practice?
-Risk Assessment due for review: July 2024
+YES Risk Assessment last updated: October 2024